 LEARNING AND DEVELOPMENT

+Course Code: MBA223H2 Credits: 4:0:0

-Pre requisites: Basic knowledge on Human Resource Management Contact Hours: 56L
+Prerequisite: Basic knowledge on Human Resource Management Contact Hours: 56L

 Course Coordinator: Mrs. S.B.
 Rashmi

 The student will be able to emphasize the theoretical concept in learning and development and the student will understand the training needs, the types of programmes, practices in conducting a training and development session and evaluation of programmes.